The Massdrop NuForce EDC is a 6mm single dynamic driver universal monitor collaboration with NuForce. It is priced at $59.99

 The IEM seems very musical up top and something geared for those out there who want to feel a musical appeal in tonality in their music, not a neutral or analytical one.
 Shine and substance up there are pretty decent for the sub $100 tier, so color me impressed.

 I am a sucker for sparkled treble anyway and thankfully, the top end is non-fatiguing as well.
 Amplification doesn’t seem to improve it too much, feeding it extra power doesn’t seem like something you need to worry about.
-Grab a nice middle tier DAP for on the go needs and enjoy.
+Grab a nice middle-tier DAP for on the go needs and enjoy.
 You don’t need an amp in the slightest.

 Well, if there is a weak link in the chain, this would be it.
 I’ve heard a few other sub $99 IEM’s that trump this EDC.
 So, if staging and imaging is your thing, this isn’t a good purchase for you.

-What that does for you is makes your ear focus on it and not care too much about the width or height factors in the void.
+What that does for you is make your ear focus on it and not care too much about the width or height factors in the void.
 For this price, I’d expect the staging properties to be near exactly what the are.
 Nothing special, but not lacking in the overall tier itself.

 Holiday shoppers, get on this quick.
 This is one of the better stepping stone and stocking stuffers to come along in the IEM world all year.
 Your college student, or frequent traveler, work commuter or health and exercise nutcase friends will really enjoy these.